Wes Butters: Radio 4 Extra

 Manager Simon Jordan invited Wes to join BBC Radio 7 in May 2009 as one of the station's continuity announcers.
 He remained after its revamp to BBC Radio 4 Extra, where he continues to introduce a range of comedy and drama from the BBC's archive.

 BBC Radio Leeds

-In October 2011, Butters was announced as BBC Radio Leeds' new mid-morning presenter.
+In October 2011, Butters was announced as BBC Radio Leeds's new mid-morning presenter.
 His programme, which contained phone ins, real-life stories, consumer issues and political interviews, became the highest rated on the station.

 A forthright style when interviewing politicians led to national news coverage, as in the case of Labour MP George Mudie who admitted he would vote for an independent Scotland despite his party being part of the Better Together campaign.

 Butters left in October 2014, referring in a statement to Kenny Everett who famously abandoned parties as they were just getting going.

 Bauer City Network

 In 2016, Butters signed to host a weekly network show for Bauer City 1 broadcasting on Key 103, CFM, Free Radio, Hallam FM, Metro Radio, Radio Aire, Radio City, Rock FM, TFM and Viking FM.

 And in August 2017, he replaced Paddy McGuinness as host of Sunday mornings.